GregoryConrad/mimir/README.md

       - Note: while Isar does have full-text search, it is *neither typo-tolerant nor relevant*!
     - If you need easy, typo-tolerant, relevant full-text search, you will want mimir!
       - I am unaware of any other databases that currently provide typo-tolerant full-text search in Flutter, which is why I made mimir in the first place!
+  - Mimir can add a couple hundred MB to your app bundle size and <100 MB to the on-device size
+    - These numbers will hopefully be reduced in the future once Dart gets ["Native Assets"](https://github.com/dart-lang/sdk/issues/50565)